Article

 • Transparency

 Transparency is crucial for the smart automation of household devices.
 Because users are partly letting away control of their devices, energy management apps should accurately describe what is happening and why.
-This can be achieved in many ways, from showing the impact of the service by visualizing the benefits with data and graphs to showing real-time updates of what’s happening in the service, whether it is scheduled charging, offering flexibility to the reserve markets, or something else.
+This can be achieved in many ways, from showing the impact of the service by visualising the benefits with data and graphs to showing real-time updates of what’s happening in the service, whether it is scheduled charging, offering flexibility to the reserve markets, or something else.
 Transparency can also be achieved through clear communication with users via customer support, especially when something has gone wrong, for example, charging didn’t work.
 In these cases, it is even more crucial to be granular about what happened than in situations where things have gone well.

 • Understandability